khongten001/ONVIF4Delphi/README.md

 - **Preset Management:** Supports preset management, allowing users to save and recall specific camera configurations.

 - **PTZ Command supported (PTZ.SupportedInfo):** This feature allows users to retrieve information about the supported PTZ commands of the camera .
 It provides details on available commands, helping users understand the camera's capabilities.

-- **Imaging Settings:** The feature provides users with the ability to retrieve information about the configuration of the imaging feature.

 - **GoHome Position:** The library includes a GoHome position feature, allowing the camera to return to a predefined home position.